 From left to right: [Nature Article] "Foundations of Complexity Economics" by W. Brian Arthur; [arXiv Post] "Economics in Nouns and Verbs" by W. Brian Arthur; [SFI Press Book] "Complexity Economics: Dialogues of the Applied Complexity Network I" edited by W. Brian Arthur, Eric Beinhocker, and Allison Stanger; [FastCompany Article, suggested by Bill Gurley (Benchmark & SFI Trustee)] "A Short History of the Most Important Economic Theory in Tech" by Rick Tetzeli

 About W. Brian Arthur:

 In the late 1980s, Brian Arthur led the group at the Santa Fe Institute that developed "complexity economics" as an alternative approach to standard economics.
 In addition to complexity economics, Arthur has made notable contributions in the areas of increasing returns and the evolution of technical innovational.
-He is an External Professor, and the Santa Fe Institute, and Visiting Researcher, Intelligent Systems Lab, PARC.
+He is an External Professor at the Santa Fe Institute, and Visiting Researcher at the Intelligent Systems Lab, PARC.